aperkins19/AP_AL_TXTL/README.md

 # Project notes

-MLP Ensemble implemented.
+* MLP Ensemble implemented.
 But not fitting properly.
 Might be because the MinMax scaler is producing a recurring value. e.g. should be 0.4 but is 0.444444445.

-Could try total exploitation. or exploration to begin with followed by a pivot to exploitation.

-Need to design MLPs properly.
+* Need to design MLPs properly.

-Need to perform a hyperparameter sweep.
+* Need to perform a hyperparameter sweep.

-Need to Produce final plots.
+* Need to Produce final plots.

+* Could try total exploitation. or exploration to begin with followed by a pivot to exploitation.
+* DoE on initial exploration phase?